 On February 13, 2013, the New York Health Benefit Exchange released a Request for Applications (RFA) for the In-Person Assistor (IPA) and Navigator Program, which will provide in-person enrollment assistance to individuals, families, small businesses and their employees who apply for health insurance through the Exchange.

 On January 31, 2013 the New York Health Benefit Exchange issued its invitation to health insurers and dental plans to participate in the New York Health Benefit Exchange.
 The invitation and related documents are listed below.
 Please note that the invitation is comprised of 13 documents.
 Each document is posted in PDF format as well as Microsoft Word/Excel format for ease of use.

 The NYS Health Benefit Exchange submitted a series of documents to HHS in advance of the state's in-person design review scheduled for October 9th and 10th in Bethesda, MD.
 The sections covered during the design review correspond with requirements of the State's Exchange Blueprint Application for Exchange Certification due November 16, 2012.
 A copy of the Blueprint application can be found here.

-Governor Cuomo issued Executive Order #42 to establish a statewide Health Exchange on April 12, 2012.
+Former Governor Cuomo issued Executive Order #42 to establish a statewide Health Exchange on April 12, 2012.
 The Executive Order established the New York Health Benefit Exchange within the Department of Health.